Last updated on 20 October 2021

 Once you’ve contacted the emergency service and shared your identity, the operator will determine if you need immediate transportation to a hospital, before sending an ambulance on its way.

-But what equipment is there, exactly?
-And what do they do?
+But what medical equipment is in an ambulance?
+And what do paramedics do?
 If you’re curious, read on to find out more.

 When you call for an ambulance, paramedics will be on hand to provide emergency care to you or the injured or ill patient.
 These dedicated individuals are trained healthcare professionals, and will have gone through intensive training to learn how to stabilise a patient in a medical emergency such as a cardiac arrest or brain injury.